introduction to Grant writing

 Community Strategy Partners

-Grant writing is beneficial to community advocacy focused on the unmet needs of older adults because it can provide the necessary resources to develop sustainable change in the form of improved programs, services, and supports.
+Grant writing is beneficial to community advocacy that is focused on the unmet needs of older adults.
+It can provide the necessary resources to develop sustainable change in the form of improved programs, services, and supports.
 In the following sections you will learn about the steps in the process, strategies for finding funding partners, alongside tips for submitting strong applications to get a grant.

 Steps in the Process